HobbitLong/CMC/README.md

 **(1) Representation quality as a function of number of contrasted views.**

-Given a view that we want to learn representation from, we find that, the more we use other views to contrast with this view, the better the representation of this view is.
+We found that, the more views we train with, the better the representation (of each single view).

 **(2) Unsupervised v.s.
 Supervised**

 ResNet-101 trained with our **unsupervised** CMC objective surpasses **supervisedly** trained AlexNet on ImageNet classification (60.1% v.s.
 59.3%).
 For this first time on ImageNet classification, unsupervised methods are surpassing the classic supervised-AlexNet proposed in 2012 (CPC++ and DIM++ also achieve this milestone concurrently).

+**(2) Contrastive objective v.s.
+Predictive objective**

+We compare the contrastive objective to cross-viewprediction, finding an advantage to the contrastiveapproach.

 ## Installation